chainray01/er-designer-support/README.md

 ---

 <a name="English-Version"></a>
-## Professional Database Modeling & ERD Design Solution
+## Professional Database Modeling & ERD Design Solution - Draw and Design ERD with Ease
 ER Designer is an advanced Entity Relationship Diagram (ERD) design and database modeling platform for macOS.
-Supporting industry-standard databases including MySQL and PostgreSQL, ER Designer combines powerful ERD visualization with professional database modeling capabilities to streamline your database architecture workflow.
+It helps you easily draw and design ERD diagrams while supporting industry-standard databases including MySQL and PostgreSQL.
+ER Designer combines powerful ERD visualization with professional database modeling capabilities to streamline your database architecture workflow.

 ### Professional Features